Al-1n/meteo-dash/README.md

  `streamlit run Meteo_Dash.py`

- If you just want to explore the notebooks than you can install the necessary packages in the base environment using pip or conda without the need to create a virtual environment.
+ If you just want to explore the notebooks, than you can install the necessary packages in the base environment using pip or conda without the need to create a virtual environment.

 **Proof of Concept.**  Tailorable to various subjects, this platform showcases the potential for transforming complex data into a user-friendly and adaptable format.